dragnet-org/dragnet/README.md

 ### Installing without Vagrant

 1. Install the dependencies need for Dragnet.
-The build depends on numpy, Cython and lxml (which in turn depends on `libxml2`).
+The build depends on GCC, numpy, Cython and lxml (which in turn depends on `libxml2`).
 We use `provision.sh` to provision the Vagrant VM so you can use it as a template and modify as appropriate for your operation system.
 2. Clone the master branch: `git clone git@github.com:seomoz/dragnet.git`